bokenator/nvim/README.md

                              -- for example if you don't want statusline of -- your file tree / sidebar window to have active -- statusline you can add their filetypes here.
+                             --
+                             -- Can also be set to a function that takes the -- currently focused window as its only argument -- and returns a boolean representing whether the -- window's statusline should be drawn as inactive.

   always_divide_middle = true, -- When set to true, left sections i.e. 'a','b' and 'c'
                                -- can't take over the entire statusline even -- if neither of 'x', 'y' or 'z' are present.

+  always_show_tabline = true -- When set to true, if you have configured lualine for displaying tabline
+                          -- then tabline will always show.
+If set to false, then tabline will be displayed -- only when there are more than 1 tab. (see :h showtabline)

   globalstatus = false,        -- enable global statusline (have a single statusline
                                -- at bottom of neovim instead of one for  every window).
                                -- This feature is only available in neovim 0.7 and higher.

   refresh = {                  -- sets how often lualine should refresh it's contents (in ms)
-    statusline = 1000,         -- The refresh option sets minimum time that lualine tries tabline = 1000,            -- to maintain between refresh.
-It's not guarantied if situation winbar = 1000              -- arises that lualine needs to refresh itself before this time -- it'll do it.
+    statusline = 100,         -- The refresh option sets minimum time that lualine tries tabline = 100,            -- to maintain between refresh.
+It's not guarantied if situation winbar = 100              -- arises that lualine needs to refresh itself before this time -- it'll do it.

                                -- Also you can force lualine's refresh by calling refresh function